ASK KNOX

 The model Field

 The model field pins the agent to a specific Claude model.
-Use the full model string — never an alias.
+Use the published model aliases — do not hand-construct date-suffixed model IDs.

 The model field is part of the agent's version identity.
 Changing the model is a potentially breaking change — the agent may behave differently, produce different output formats, or make different tool calling decisions.
 Treat a model change the same way you would treat a major version bump.